 If this sounds ominous and scary, that's because it is.
 It will be easy for you to make errors with PWBIND.COM and FUNCTS.TXT files.
 Your first attempt at random bindings is likely not to be successful.
-Fortunately, you can always get back to the 'standard' with WRTBIND.COM.
+Fortunately, you can always get back to the 'standard.'
 Make sure that you do not experiment with any of these things on your distribution diskette.
 Make two backup diskettes first, and then save your distribution diskette and a backup in a safe place.

 FUNCTS.TXT consists of three header lines and 384 data lines.
-All of these lines are critical to the operation of FUNCTS.TXT and the misordering or deletion of any or the insertion of extra ones will result in an error message from PWBIND.COM (see Appendix A-43 to A-52 for a listing of the FUNCTS.TXT file).
+All of these lines are critical to the operation of FUNCTS.TXT and the misordering or deletion of any or the insertion of extra ones will result in an error message from PWBIND.COM.